manas3858/Club-Mahindra-DataOlympics/README.md

   3. Providing members in the resort with a customized experience and offers
   4. Help resort kitchen to plan the inventory and food quantity to be prepared in advance

-This solution was in Top 10% pool securing a rank of 92 out of 978 participants.
+This solution uses ensmeble of LightGBM, CatBoost and Lasso Regressions.
+The solution was in Top 10% pool securing a rank of 92 out of 978 participants.

 Contest Link - https://datahack.analyticsvidhya.com/contest/club-mahindra-dataolympics/